LoMa: Local Feature Matching Revisited: Experiments

 \subsubsection{RUBIK.}

 We further evaluate on the newly released RUBIK~\cite{loiseau2025rubik} benchmark and report the results in \cref{tab:additional-evals}.
 We find that \ours-G outperforms other sparse matchers, notably improving both AUC at 10$^\circ$ and 20$^\circ$ by $\approx24$ points.
+In \cref{fig:rubik}, we analyze how \ours~performs at different difficulty levels.